 After Tableau and SiSense, Keeping ’em Honest continues with Qlik.
-Now, after they sold the company and took a hit in the latest Gartner’s quadrant, I didn’t expect much of a completion from Qlik but every now and then I run into a customer considering Qlik.
-Next, I’ll enumerate a few reasons that customers have shared of why they prefer Power BI over Qlik and from my experience in in helping several customers transition to Power BI from Qlik.
+Now, after they sold the company and took a hit in the latest Gartner’s quadrant, I didn’t expect much of a completion from Qlik but every now and then I run into a customer considering Qlik and willing to share Qlik’s feedback on how Qlik outshines Power BI in every possible way (can’t share these documents due to NDA although they are interesting and entertaining stories).
+But to be fair to Power BI, I’ll enumerate next a few reasons that customers have shared of why they prefer Power BI over Qlik and from my experience in in helping several customers transition to Power BI from Qlik.
 I’ll focus on Qlik Sense, which is the Qlik’s latest tool that competes head to head with Power BI.

 Chasing the perfect tool (hint: there is none)?
 Instead, focus on architecture and data quality.
 Tools come and go, and they tend to leapfrog each other.
 Data quality and good foundation stays on.

 - Connectors – the data journey starts with connecting to your data.
 According to Qlik’s documentation, it offers a very small set of connectors.
 By contrast, Power BI supports over 70 connectors and the list growing every month.

 - Content packs – In Power BI, content packs delivered by Microsoft partners allow business users to get pre-packaged reports and dashboards from popular cloud services, such as Dynamics CRM, Salesforce, Google Analytics, Marketo, and many more, directly in Power BI Service (no need to use Power BI Desktop).
 No such a feature exists in Qlik.